resourced/resourced.github.io/content-docs/api-master-logs-post.md

             }
         },
         "Data": {
+            "Loglines": [
-            "Loglines": ["multiple loglines in an array"],
+                {"Created": unix-timestamp, "Content": "multiple loglines in an array"}
+            ],
             "Filename": "full path to filename where the logs came from" }
     }